Bartłomiej Lemański

-Bartłomiej Lemański (born 19 March 1996) is a Polish professional volleyball player who plays as a middle blocker for Skra Bełchatów.
+Bartłomiej Lemański (born 19 March 1996) is a Polish professional volleyball player who plays as a middle blocker for Projekt Warsaw and the Poland national team.

 Career

 Club

 In 2014–2016, Lemański spent two seasons on loan at AZS Politechnika Warszawska.
 He was in top 10 best blockers of the 2014–15 PlusLiga season.
 In 2016, he joined Asseco Resovia.

 National team

-In 2013 alongside his national team, he achieved a bronze medal of the 2013 U19 World Championship.
-Ferdinando De Giorgi called Lemański up to the Polish national team for the 2017 FIVB Volleyball World League.
+In 2013, alongside his national team, he won the 2013 U19 World Championship bronze medal.
+Ferdinando De Giorgi called Lemański up for the 2017 World League.